 Jersey has been host to an array of vibrant and respected digital assets businesses for a number of years.
 The Island’s world class digital infrastructure, pragmatic approach to regulation and broad range of corporate vehicles means Jersey has naturally developed a pool of resident expertise in digital asset innovation.

-In 2014, Jersey set itself apart from its competitor jurisdictions as a crypto-friendly jurisdiction when the JFSC approved the launch of the world’s first regulated bitcoin investment fund.
+In 2014, Jersey set itself apart from competitor jurisdictions when the JFSC approved the launch of the world’s first regulated Bitcoin investment fund.
 Since then, Jersey has seen the successful launch of several digital asset funds, including CoinShares, a venture capital fund denominated in Ether investing in token launches.

 With a sliding scale of regulation and cost, Jersey’s flexible funds regime caters for all investor requirements.

 The Jersey Private Fund (JPF) offers up to 50 professional investors a speedy establishment (48 hours) and an appropriate regulatory approach, with regulation concentrated around the Jersey-based designated service provider as opposed to the JPF itself.

 For more widely marketed alternative investment funds, within Jersey’s regulatory regimes the Jersey expert fund offers the optimal solution.
 This type of fund can be marketed to an unlimited number of expert investors, the most common category of which is any person investing a minimum of US$100,000.

 Jersey offers easy and cost-effective marketing into the EU through National Private Placement Regimes (NPPRs), providing fund managers with an attractive alternative to the Alternative Investment Fund Managers Directive (AIFMD) passport.